 Much of this content, such as pornography and terrorism, are blocked at the Internet Service Provider (ISP) level upon instruction from The UAE Telecommunications Regulation Authority.

-Unexpected Offensive or Unlawful Acts
+Unexpected Offensive or Unlawful Acts in UAE & Dubai

 The problem with a lot of these regulations is that they are not clear cut in many cases and so specific actions that are frowned upon or legal are sometimes hard to infer.
 To understand this better, consider the following actions that are either frowned upon or considered illegal in the UAE and Dubai based on their regulations:

-- Picture posts – In many areas of the world it is normal to post group photos on social media without a second thought.
+- Picture posts – In many areas of the world, it is normal to post group photos on social media without a second thought.
 In the UAE and Dubai, however, it would be in your best interest to ensure you have permission from the parties in the pictures, or to ensure that you do not post the pictures at all.
-The Federal Law number 5 (2012) states that privacy violation with Information Technology is a legally punishable offence.
+The Federal Law number 5 (2012) states that privacy violation with Information Technology is a legally punishable offense.
 The posting of photos of parties without their consent falls into this category.

-- Potentially offensive emotes, emojis and emoticons – When considering a platform such as WhatsApp, the using of emojis is a staple in conversation.
+- Potentially offensive emotes, emojis and emoticons – When considering a platform such as WhatsApp, the use of emojis is a staple in conversation.
 In the UAE and Dubai, however, should someone feel offended by any emoji, emoticon or emote (whichever applies to the platform you use), you could face legal trouble.

 - Unapproved websites – This one is more of a grey area than others as not every unlawful website is blocked.
 While there are some websites that you should obviously not be on such as those that promote hacking, others are quite harmless.
 Using them, however, could have some hefty legal consequences.